Home Compare AVOL.SW vs DIE.BR

 Avolta vs D'Ieteren Group: Which Stock Looks Stronger in 2026?

-D'Ieteren holds the cleaner structural position, with the lead spread across profitability and valuation.
+D'Ieteren holds the cleaner structural position, with growth as the main driver and valuation adding further support.
 Avolta still has the edge on growth, which keeps the comparison from looking entirely one-sided.
-In the market, Avolta carries the stronger setup — intact trend against D'Ieteren's broken trend.
+The market setup is currently leaning toward Avolta, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with D'Ieteren, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.